alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

     p(buildings) ≈  500 000 km² / 500 000 000 km² ≈ 0.1%.

+One per thousand!
 This doesn't seem enough.
 We have to turn to other sources: perhaps consider all human-made structures.
-Add roads and other pavimented surfaces and we can perhaps push it a bit further.
+Add roads and other pavimented surfaces and we can perhaps push it a bit further;
+let us estimate twice as much.

     p(mirror) ≈ 0.2%.

+Is this enough?
+Let us see.

-#### 🥶 Expected Cooling
+## 🥶 Expected Cooling

 How much would 0.2% of mirror surfaces affect our temperature?
-A very rough first estimate is based on this idea: apart from internal geothermal energy, the Earth gets most of its heat from the Sun, most of it from infrared light.
+A very rough first estimate is based on this idea: apart from a little internal geothermal energy, the Earth gets most of its heat from the Sun, and most of it from infrared light.
 To begin with let us say that we can reflect half the heat out to space.
 Our little project would reflect 0.1% of the heat.

-To ease our task we will work in Kelvin degrees (or kelvins), which are degrees above absolute zero.
+To ease our task we will work in degrees Kelvin (or kelvins), which are degrees above absolute zero.
-This [answer from StackExchange](https://earthscience.stackexchange.com/questions/9210/what-is-the-current-equilibrium-surface-temperature-of-earth-i-e-without-the-s) calculates that the Earth's temperature would drop to 35 K without our Sun.
+This [answer from StackExchange](https://earthscience.stackexchange.com/questions/9210/what-is-the-current-equilibrium-surface-temperature-of-earth-i-e-without-the-s) calculates that the Earth's temperature would drop to 35 K (around -240 C) without our Sun.
+Chilly!

-Right now it is around 300 K,
-so we can assume that the Earth gets around 300 K from the Sun, and it is linear: reducing sun heat by 1% would cool the Earth by 3 K (or 3 C).
+Right now it is very roughly close to 300 K, so we can assume that the Earth gets around 250 K from the Sun, and it is linear: reducing sun heat by 1% would cool the Earth by 2.5 K (or 2.5 C).
 So knowing our proportion of mirrors from before:

     ΔT(mirror) = T(Earth) × p(mirror) ≈ 300 K × 0.2% = 0.6 K.